mariaVozdvizenski/music-wellness-app/README.md

 Specially designated admins with experience in music and musical therapy are going to add various musical pieces that will help the listeners to achieve various, positive emotional states.

 ## Default admin account credentials

+An admin has more rights than a regular user.
+These are the credentials to log into a default admin account that is created on server startup.

 * username - admin
 * password - 1234

+## Database

+This application is connected to a remote MySQL database.
+If there are any problems with it, please use an in-memory database instead.
+The instructions for switching to an in-memory database are written below
+1. Go to `music-wellness-backend/WebApp/appsettings.json`
+2. Change the value of "UseInMemoryDb" from `false` to `true`

 ---